CDCgov/cfa-subgroup-imputer/docs/index.md

 - An `ImputableAttribute` is a special case where:
   - The `value` is numeric and nonnegative.
   - The `impute_action` can additionally be `"impute"` specifying that this value should be disaggregated.
-  - A `MeasurementType` is specified, tracking whether this is a rate-like or count-like quantity.
-This is discussed more [below](#imputable-values).
+  - A `MeasurementType` is specified, tracking whether this is a [rate-like or count-like quantity](#imputable-values).

+🚧 Add examples of when to copy, ignore, or impute.

 #### Imputable values